tdw33/Dungeon-Java-Game/doc/2-full-documentation/Week_2.md

-### Miro board
+**Miro board**

+Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo

 In this meeting we used our thoughts on classes to generate the architecture of the game as well as a UML diagram.
 First, we looked at the game flow which will be how the menu and game will function together, which can be seen below.
 The important part of this architecture is the ability to save the game and how this will function in different scenarios, So, it shows the flow with saving the game and then continuing the game from this save state.
 Upon dying the user will be able to start from the last save state.
 From the initiating a new game from the staring menu screen, a new seed will be generated.
 This will allow the user to have more unique experiences in future playthrough of our game.

 ![](./week_2_artifacts/GameFlow.png)

 In the next part we designed an UML off the initial idea for the class system as shown below as well as our product backlog.
 Everything will stem from the Game element, as our map is fully interactive.
 This means each block will in theory die when the player destroys it. like and enemy and main character.
 The process of designing this UML diagram did not use CRC cards as we were not aware of that.
-Instead we all interacted with the miro board and discussed our ideas until we had the classes maped out.
-This was proablaly not as effcient as using CRC cards
+Instead we all interacted with the Miro board and discussed our ideas until we had the classes mapped out.
+This was probably not as efficient as using CRC cards and is further discusses in the software design section.

 ![](./week_2_artifacts/ClassDiagram.png)

-### Sprint review and presentation creation
+**Sprint review and presentation creation**

+Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo

-From this second sprint we were all able to generate a basic character and have basic movement using libGdx and Java.
-The naming class we established and an initial UML borard was generated.
+From this second sprint we were all able to generate a basic character and have basic movement using LibGdx and Java.
+The naming class we established and an initial UML board was generated.
 These can be seen below with the UML shown above.
 No one had any major problems, so the sprint was considered successful.

 ![](./week_2_artifacts/codeconventions.png)

 ![](./week_2_artifacts/movement.gif)

-Following the sprint review we created the presentation for the customer meeting.
-This highlighted all our progress on each sprint task as well proposing some art styles for the game.
+We then created the presentation for the customer at the end of the week.
+Instead of using PowerPoint we used Markdown.
+This was so we could show GIFs as well as keep all the documentation on GitHub with the code, meaning everyone could easily access it.
+The presentation is linked in the weekly overview section.
+To create it we met in teams, with one member sharing their screen as we discussed what to put in.
+We decided to use the same template every week following this one: last time, updates, and future.

+\pagebreak

-## Backlog
+### Backlog

 **Product backlog:**